Bidia Dandaron: Religious life and persecution

 On 3 June 1937, Dandaron was arrested for counter-revolutionary activities and charged under Article 58 and sentenced to 10 years imprisonment.
 During his imprisonment Dandaron was tortured and contracted tuberculosis.
 On 4 February 1943, Dandaron was released due to illness and returned to Buryatia and resumed his religious studies.
 In 1948, Dandaron moved to Tomsk Oblast in an attempt to escape State surrivillance, but was subsequently arrested again on 10 November 1949 on charges of espionage.
 During his second imprisonment Dandaron met Vasily Seseman and studied together.
 Dandaron also studied Tibetan with Lamas from territories occupied by the USSR.
-In 1956, Dandaron was released with political rehabilitation and travelled to Moscow and Leningrad to find employment at a academic institution, but was unable to find work.
+In 1956, Dandaron was released with political rehabilitation and travelled to Moscow and Leningrad to find employment at an academic institution, but was unable to find work.
 During this time Dandaron met with George de Roerich.

-Pyotr Khadalov, then head of the Buryat-Mongolian Research Institute of Culture in Ulan-Ude, invited Dandaron to join the Institute.
+Pyotr Khadalov, then head of the Buryat-Mongolian Research Institute of Culture in Ulan-Ude, invited Dandaron to join the institute.
 Dandaron returned to Buryatia in 1957 and began working at the institute He wrote extensively on Tibetan studies and translated religious and historical literature of Tibet into Russian, publishing over 30 articles and other works.
 His religious works came to public as samizdat.
 From 1956 to 1972, Dandaron published more than 30 works on Buddhism and Tibetan culture.

 Dandaron’s Sangha

-From the mid 1960s to the early 1970s, young people began travelling to Buryatia to receive Dandaron's Buddhist teachings.
+From the mid-1960s to the early 1970s, young people began travelling to Buryatia to receive Dandaron's Buddhist teachings.
 Dandaron's students were informally called "Dandaron’s Sangha", and included Alexander Piatigorsky, Linnart Mäll, Margarita Albedil, Yuri Parfionovich and Oktiabrina Volkova.

 Final imprisonment and death

 In August 1972, Dandaron was arrested and charged under Article 227-1 and Article 147-3 of the RSFSR Criminal Code.
 Dandaron was accused of leading a Buddhist "sect" in which he led his followers in "bloody sacrifices", "ritual copulations", and "attempts to murder or beat former members of the sect who had wanted to break with it", and of having "contacts with foreign countries and international Zionism".
 From 18 to 25 December 1973, Danadaron was tried by Oktyabrsky District Court in Ulan-Ude.
-Despite the majority of the charges being dropped, Dandaron was convicted for acting as a "guru" to the so called "Dandaron group" and was sentenced to 5 years at a corrective labor colony as well as the confiscation of property.
+Despite the majority of the charges being dropped, Dandaron was convicted for acting as a "guru" to the so-called "Dandaron group" and was sentenced to 5 years at a corrective labor colony as well as the confiscation of property.

 Dandaron was imprisoned at Vydrino Labor Camp near Lake Baikal, in the Buryat Autonomous Soviet Socialist Republic (present-day, Buryatia).
 During imprisonment Dandaron continued to write about, teach and practice Buddhism.
 Dandaron died aged 59 on 26 October 1974 at Vydrino Labor Camp.